-Creative Commons Search is a photo search engine clearinghouse that offers access to search services provided by other organizations like Flickr and
+29. Creative Commons Search: Creative Commons Search is a photo search engine clearinghouse that offers access to search services provided by other organizations like Flickr and Google.

-TinEye is a reverse-image search engine.
-It discovers where an image came from, how it is being used, if modified versions exist or if there is a
+36. TinEye: TinEye is a reverse-image search engine.
+It discovers where an image came from, how it is being used, if modified versions exist or if there is a higher-resolution version.

 Create-your-own image tools